 While attending the HTBLA in Kaindorf (where I specialized in automation), I always also worked on personal software projects on the side – nothing major, but a website and other things here and there.
 That led me to switching directions and studying software engineering at the technical university in Graz.
 While at university, I got my first real job in the field of 3D animation – a longtime hobby of mine.
 However, after some time I wanted to work more in my own field so I looked for job posts on the TU newsgroups.
 Luckily I found one from a company that was then called Solutions.at.

 Doing all those side projects was helpful since that gave me most of the skills needed for this new job.
 When I started at Solutions.at there were only around five people in the office – four of them are now the partners at Parkside.
-In the 10+ years I worked at Parkside, we have grown in number to almost 50 people.
+In the 10+ years I worked at Parkside, we have grown in number to almost 80 people.
 What I really like is that we didn’t lose that small company flair – no strict hierarchies and everybody takes on responsibilities.
 In my current position as VP of Engineering, I manage a few projects – some of them are based in Austria, Germany or Switzerland, but my main focus is our US-based clients.

 There are many reasons why I like working at Parkside; the variety of work is definitely one of them.
 Every project is different and a lot of them use different technologies.
 It’s always challenging to work with new clients and to try to understand their needs.
-That’s why it just never gets boring, which would be the worst for me
+That’s why it just never gets boring, which would be the worst for me.